combc/Yii2-Boilerplate/README.md

         vagrant up

 7. You're done.
 Open up the [http://yii2frontend.dev:8080/](http://yii2frontend.dev:8080/).
 It's your future frontend.
 Open up [http://yii2backend.dev:8080/](http://yii2backend.dev:8080/).
 It's your future backend.
 You can start working.
+8. Change the origin repo to the new repository in order to push your new project:

+        git remote remove origin
+        git remote add origin <NEW-GIT-REMOTE>

     Don't forget to `vagrant halt` the virtual machine before turning off your workstation, virtualbox can fail to shut itself down in time before `kill -9` arrives.

 ## Yii 2 Advanced Application Template